nerdyalgorithm/Glassify/README.md

-# 👓 GlassyFi – Real-Time Glasses Face Filter with Python
+# 👓 GlassiFy – Real-Time Glasses Face Filter with Python

-GlassyFi is a fun real-time face filter project that overlays virtual glasses on your face using Python, OpenCV, and MediaPipe.
+GlassiFy is a fun real-time face filter project that overlays virtual glasses on your face using Python, OpenCV, and MediaPipe.